 Completion of Referendum Projects and Community Day Celebration

-After two years of construction, our referendum projects to improve district buildings are largely completed!
-Our community has always been proud of its true neighborhood schools and these projects have enhanced existing spaces, as well as added some much needed new spaces.
-On-going construction in our neighborhoods, however, has caused some challenges for our friends and neighbors so we wanted to celebrate this milestone with our entire Haddon Township community.
+After two years of construction, our referendum projects to improve district buildings were completed!
+Our community has always been proud of its neighborhood schools and these projects have enhanced existing spaces, as well as added some much needed new spaces.
+On-going construction in our neighborhoods, however, caused some challenges for our friends and neighbors so we wanted to celebrate this milestone with our entire Haddon Township community.

-To achieve this goal, we held a "Community Day Open House" on Saturday, June 3, 2017.
+To achieve this goal, we held a "Community Day Open House."
 All district school buildings were open to visitors for guided and self-guided tours.
 Some of our students created videos of the new spaces in use by students and staff that we posted throughout the buildings.
 At each school, we were on hand to speak with community members, answer questions, and guide visitors.